Every Child Ministries: History

-In 2001 ECM initiated a program called "Character Building from the Bible" in some of the public schools of Ghana.
+In 2001 ECM initiated a program called "Character Building from the Bible" in some of the public schools of Ghana, which continued for several years.

-In November 2002 Haven of Hope Home/orphanage was founded.
-Forty-five children now find a safe haven there.
+In November 2002 Haven of Hope children's home was founded.
+About 30 children currently find a safe haven there.
 Many were homeless street children, some are orphans, abandoned children, former shrine slaves and children of former slaves.
 The home now includes a school, Haven of Hope Academy, offering Nursery through Class 6.